YwJiang/Machine-learning-study-repo/README.md

 Content:

 1. Implementation of Data preprocessing and Naive Bayes classifier pipeline
-2. Implementation of Naive Bayesian algorithm and two extension based on given papers (No packages)
+2. Implementation of Naive Bayesian algorithm and two extension based on given papers (No usage of packages)
-3. Dimension reduction and unsupervised classification
+3. Dimension reduction and unsupervised classification, such as k-means, hierarchical clustering, and DBSCAN algorithms.